Brummer98/Portfolio_BramvHout/README.md

 ![Render test](img/RenderTest.png)

 #### Security test
 I've already did a couple of things to ensure my securty is all good.
 I implemented Auth0 for authorization.
 I also implemented Sonarcloud to see essential issues with my code and security hotspots so that those can be fixed.
+I talked to Hans about this and he told me that it was fine as it was.

 #### Regression test
 Regression tests automatically happen after every test.
-This is because you than test the previous functionalities in your system.
+This is because you then test the previous functionalities in your system.
 Because i made a workflow file that runs every time a push is made, i automatically test the new functionalities added to the project.
 So regression testing happens on every single commit that's been pushed to the project.

 ![Regression test](img/RegressionTest.png)